 We are not a big commercial surf company.
 We are divers, surfers and shark researchers.
-Most of our internal and external scientific advisors are concerned parents of young children that surf at every chance they get.
-They need something to give them piece mind that is affective and they cant be swayed by glossy images or fooled by doubtful claims.
+Most of our internal and external scientific advisers are concerned parents of young children that surf at every chance they get.
+They need something to give them piece mind that is effective and they cant be swayed by glossy images or fooled by doubtful claims.

 Our purpose is not sales numbers or brand promotion.
 We want to avoid attacks to protect surfers and sharks.
 Our pricing is based on costs, not on what surfers are prepared to pay so price is not a factor in your safety.

 Our concepts are ours alone, created by us, developed by us and owned by us.
 We are not using another group's patent or re hashed past idea that does not take into account how shark's hunt live prey.
 Its based on hunting strategies observed in our field work on shallow beaches with Great Whites pursuing prey.
 Most importantly we came to a better understanding when they succeed or not and why.

 Once commercialised in conjunction with our own research goals a proportion of funds will be allocated to students and other independent researchers for shark and marine studies independent of university or government funding.

 Shark LC18 approaching our bait covered with the Avoided Pattern from behind were the pattern is obscured.
 Once it gets level it see the pattern and veers off.
 Its not punished, or harmed it chooses not to bite.
 While promising this still needs work and more evidence which we hope to get over this summer.
 With an greater effort to capture evidence with for Bull Sharks.

 Sun test shows the surface of the water from underneath reflecting the rocks, then sea grass then in deep er water the blue.
 Our inlays and decals do the same.
 So no matter what the water colour is or what the bottom is made of the board will match at the time and also match any changes.